lukekavanagh/lukekavanagh.github.io/unit_1/week_1/my_reflection.md

 ## GitHub Reflection

 Imagine you are talking to a non-techinical audience (your grandma, a 5-year old kid, your neighbor).
 How would you describe and explain:
-- Git
-- Github
+1. Github
-- Version Control
+2. Version Control

-How would you describe:
-- Why  developers use version control (git)?
+3. Why would developers use version control (git)?

 <!-- Add your reflection here.
 Remove the comment markers -->